ApolloAuto/apollo/docs/FAQs/Dreamview_FAQs.md

 ## I want to plot my own graphs for my algorithms, where should I go?

-**Dreamview/proto/chart.proto** -
-1. Find a protobuf which you could use to define your chart.
-2. There are three types of data sets that you could plot: Line, Polygon and Car.
-Each one of those is defined in the protobuf.
+1. [**Dreamview/proto/chart.proto**](https://github.com/ApolloAuto/apollo/blob/master/modules/dreamview/proto/chart.proto) - In this file, there are three types of predefined data types: Line, Polygon and Car.
-3. In the Chart, there are options that need to be set which include minimum, maximum x, y.
+2. In the Chart, there are "Options" that you could set for axis which include minimum, maximum x, y, label_string.
-4. You would need to change the Label for each data set type as it is unique to each chart
+3. You would need to change the Label for each data set type as it is unique to each chart
-5. Dreamview uses **Chartjs.org** for graphs graphs.
+4. Dreamview uses **Chartjs.org** for graphs graphs.
 To select properties, you could refer to “https://www.chartjs.org/docs/latest/charts/line.html”.
-6. You could look into planning_base.cc for a code sample.
+5. You could look into planning_base.cc for a code sample.
 Remember to fill in the information of your chart in https://github.com/ApolloAuto/apollo2/blob/master/modules/planning/proto/planning_internal.proto#L169.
 But note, this is specifically for planning module.

 ---